What we do

 Under the PIRD Act, the GRDC is accountable to the Australian Parliament through the Minister for Agriculture and Water Resources, who is responsible for all RDCs, including the GRDC.

-Minister for Agriculture and Water Resources—the Hon.
-Barnaby Joyce MP, Member for New England
+Minister for Agriculture and Water Resources—The Hon.
+David Littleproud MP

 Assistant Minister for Agriculture and Water Resources—Senator the Hon.
 Anne Ruston

-Assistant Minister to the Deputy Prime Minister—the Hon.
-Keith Pitt MP
+Assistant Minister to the Deputy Prime Minister—The Hon.
+Damian Drum MP

 Was this page helpful?